GRomR1/blog/_posts/2018-02-02-free-ssl-certbot-nginx-setup.md

 ### Obtaining a Certificate

 Certbot provides a variety of ways to obtain SSL certificates, through various plugins.
-This runs certbot with the --nginx plugin, using -d to specify the names we'd like the certificate to be valid for.
+This runs certbot with the `--nginx` plugin, using `-d` to specify the names we'd like the certificate to be valid for.
 If this is your first time running certbot, you will be prompted to enter an email address and agree to the terms of service.
 After doing so, certbot will communicate with the Let's Encrypt server, then run a challenge to verify that you control the domain you're requesting a certificate for.

 I suggest you a simple command that will obtain a certifiacte without any questions and outputs:
 ```
-certbot                              \
+certbot certonly --webroot           \
 -d example.com                       \
---installer nginx                    \
---authenticator webroot              \
 --webroot-path /usr/share/nginx/html \
 --email your_email@example.com       \
---post-hook "service nginx reload"   \
+--post-hook "systemctl reload nginx" \
 --agree-tos                          \
 --quiet
 ```

 But you can yet view logs placed on path `/var/log/letsencrypt/letsencrypt.log`

-To show information about obtained certificates use next command:
+To show information about obtained certificates use command `certbot certificates`:
 ```
 # certbot certificates
 Saving debug log to /var/log/letsencrypt/letsencrypt.log